 Are you a small business owner who has a no-fuss, no-frills approach?

 If glitz and glam aren’t your thing, then you’re in luck!
-We found the perfect type of logo for you.
+We found the perfect type of logo for you: Wordmarks.

 Wordmark logos are a timeless representative for companies across industries, regardless if you’re in tech, fashion, real estate, food, or in a niche so specialized there’s no word to describe you.

 Also known as “logotypes”, wordmarks are purely letter-based and only feature the name of a business.
-We’re talking no images, icons, or even emblems; wordmark logos are stripped down, sometimes even reduced to initials with one to three letters.
+We’re talking no images, icons, or even emblems; wordmark logos are stripped down, sometimes even reduced to initials with 1-3 letters.

-However, stripped down doesn’t = boring.
-Instead, these logos help to increase brand recognition, and they often don’t go out of style because they’re timeless and versatile.
+However, stripped down doesn’t mean boring!
+Instead, these logos help to increase brand recognition, and they usually don’t go out of style because they’re timeless and versatile.

 In fact, some of the world’s most famous brands use wordmarks.
-Think Google, Coca-Cola, FedEx, or any of the following:
+Think Google, Coca-Cola, FedEx.

-What’s cool about wordmarks is that they don’t need a million design elements to make them stand out; they’re memorable for their simplicity, and, if designed right, they can be legible on any medium and logo size.
+What’s cool about wordmarks is that they don’t need a million design elements to make them stand out.
+They’re memorable for their simplicity, and, if designed right, they can be legible on any medium and in any size.

 People have a huge range of associations with the shape of letters, and we tend to connect specific styles with words, traits or objects.
 That’s why fonts are full of personality, and they can make a large impact on how your audience perceives your brand.

 Before you start looking for a font for your wordmark, let’s recap some typeface terminology that’s important to pay attention to when you choose a font:

-A wordmark with an all-caps font and thick weights will look serious and sturdy; a logo sporting thin letters and a lot of kerning would probably seem intriguing and legible (although too much kerning would give it an unsettling effect).
+A wordmark with an all-caps font and thick weights will look serious and sturdy; a logo sporting thin letter would probably seem intriguing and legible.
 So, it’s important to think about the message you want to send your audience as you play with different typeface elements.

 Before designing your own wordmark logo, it’s worth checking out the competition to see how they use various typefaces to convey their own brand message.